Maine Practice Materials with helpful tips

 Skelton, Harold S. Settlement of Decedents’ Estates.
 Augusta, ME: Maine State Bar Association, 1973

-List of Maine Probate Courts
+List of Maine Probate Courts from Pine Tree Legal

 Maine Probate Rules